N-Wouda/ALNS/README.md

 - The cutting-stock problem (CSP), [here][4].
 We solve an instance with 180 beams over 165 distinct sizes to within 1.35% of optimality in only a very limited number of iterations.
 - The resource-constrained project scheduling problem, [here][6].
-TODO
+We solve an instance with 90 jobs and 4 resources to within 4% of the best known solution, using a number of different operators and enhancement techniques from the literature.

 Finally, the weight schemes and acceptance criteria notebook gives an overview of various options available in the `alns` package (explained below).
 In the